zachleat/zachleat.com/web/_posts/2016-07-12-comprehensive-fontloading.md

 ### Pros

 * _All the existing Pros of the [FOUT with a Class](#fout-class) approach._
 * Rendering performance: Greatly reduces the amount of content jumping that occurs when the web font has loaded.
-Given that we divide our web font loads into two stages, this allows the first stage (the Roman font—the one that will incur the most reflow) much quicker than if we had grouped all our fonts together into a single repaint.
+Given that we divide our web font loads into two stages, this allows the first stage (the roman font—the one that will incur the most reflow) much quicker than if we had grouped all our fonts together into a single repaint.

 ### Cons